probabl-ai/skore/sphinx/user_guide/reporters.rst

 The second type of methods provided by :obj:`EstimatorReport.metrics` are methods that return a :class:`~skore.Display` object.
 They have a common API as well.
 They expose three methods:

-(i) `plot` that plots graphically the information contained in the display, (ii) `set_style` that sets some graphical settings instead of passing them to the `plot` method at each call.
+1. `plot` that plots graphically the information contained in the display,

+2. `set_style` that sets some graphical settings instead of passing them to the `plot` method at each call,

-(iii) `frame` that returns a `pandas.DataFrame` with the information contained in the display.
+3. `frame` that returns a `pandas.DataFrame` with the information contained in the display.

 We provide the :class:`EstimatorReport.metrics.summarize` method that aggregates metrics in a single dataframe, available through a :class:`~skore.Display`.
 By default, a set of metrics is computed based on the type of target variable (e.g. classification or regression).
 Nevertheless, you can specify the metrics you want to compute thanks to the `scoring` parameter.
-We accept different types: (i) some strings that correspond to scikit-learn scorer names or a built-in `skore` metric name, (ii) a callable or a (iii) scikit-learn scorer constructed with :func:`sklearn.metrics.make_scorer`.
+We accept different types:

+1. A string that corresponds to a scikit-learn scorer name or a built-in `skore` metric name,

+2. A callable,

+3. A scikit-learn scorer constructed with :func:`sklearn.metrics.make_scorer`.

 Refer to the :ref:`displays` section for more details regarding the `skore` display API.
 Refer to the :ref:`estimator_metrics` section for more details on all the available metrics in `skore`.

+Model interpretability
+^^^^^^^^^^^^^^^^^^^^^^

+:obj:`EstimatorReport.feature_importance` is the entry point to interpret and explain a predictive model.
+This accessor provides methods that return a :class:`skore.Display` object.
+As with other display objects, they expose three methods: `plot`, `set_style` and `frame`.

 Caching mechanism
 ^^^^^^^^^^^^^^^^^

-:class:`EstimatorReport` comes together with a caching mechanism that stores intermediate information that is expensive to compute such as predictions.
+:class:`EstimatorReport` comes together with a caching mechanism that stores intermediate information that is expensive to compute, such as predictions.
 It efficiently re-uses this information when recomputing the same metric or a metric requiring the same intermediate information.